AustralianBioCommons/how-to-guides/genome_assembly/hic-scaffolding.md

 * Import the scaffolding workflow: Go to Workflow - Import - TRS ID - make sure the TRS server is set to workflowhub.eu - type in `1054` - clck the latest version to import.
 * In the Workflow tab, find this workflow and click on the triangle run button.

+* Add in the required inputs:

+  ** assembly.fasta
+  ** restriction enzymes
+  ** HiC forward and reverse reads - these need to be a single concatenated file for each set, and in fastqsanger.gz format ** Estimated genome size as integer
+  ** Lineage for BUSCO

+* Click Run

+The main outputs are:

+* scaffolded_assmbly.fasta
+* comparison of pre- post- scaffolding contact maps

+ ### Acknowledgements

+ VGP Project
+ TSI
+ Galaxy Australia